skills/hello-github-actions/.github/steps/2-add-a-job.md

        name: Post welcome comment
        runs-on: ubuntu-latest
    ```
-3. Click **Commit changes** in the top right of the workflow editor.
+1. Click **Commit changes** in the top right of the workflow editor.
-4. Type a commit message and commit your changes directly to the `welcome-workflow` branch.
+1. Type a commit message and commit your changes directly to the `welcome-workflow` branch.
-5. Wait about 20 seconds for actions to run, then refresh this page (the one you're following instructions from) and an action will automatically close this step and open the next one.
+1. Wait about 20 seconds, then refresh this page (the one you're following instructions from).
+Another workflow will run and will replace this content with instructions for the next step.